 The answer is yes, dentists SHOULD advertise on YouTube

 As you can tell, there’s a lot to creating and executing YouTube ads for dentists.
 It’s an effective way to target particular audience locations and demographics which can come in handy for a local business or office like yours.
 The rates are reasonable, and you’re generally only paying when someone who is genuinely interested in your office or your brand interacts or clicks on an ad.
 Pay for performance is a much smarter way to get your message across.

 Marketing your office on YouTube is another part of the larger dental internet marketing picture.
 It’s going to drive new dental patients, allow your brand to stand out, and can even improve your search engine results.
-Learn more about your dental internet marketing options by downloading our FREE guide to everything you need to know about 2019’s Top Dental Internet Marketing Trends.
+Learn more about your dental internet marketing options by downloading our FREE guide to everything you need to know about the Top Dental Internet Marketing Trends.